Page 1: Biography

 Ngati Maniapoto leader, farmer, historian, genealogist, Ratana minister

-This biography, written by Te Aue Davis, was first published in 1998.
+This biography, written by Te Aue Davis, was first published in the Dictionary of New Zealand Biography in 1998.

 Following the opening up of the King Country to European settlement in the early 1880s, much of the land was brought before the Native Land Court and customary titles were individualised.
 By 1894 the Davis family had moved to Tionui, on land designated by the court as Te Riutoto’s share of the Ruapuha block.